Is a Correction Looming Ahead for Cano Health Inc. (CANO)

-Cano Health Inc. (NYSE:CANO) went up by 4.82% from its latest closing price compared to the recent 1-year high of $16.17.
-The company’s stock price has collected -6.62% of loss in the last five trading sessions.
+Cano Health Inc. (NYSE:CANO) went up by 8.47% from its latest closing price compared to the recent 1-year high of $16.17.
+The company’s stock price has collected 5.42% of gains in the last five trading sessions.

 Is It Worth Investing in Cano Health Inc. (NYSE :CANO) Right Now?